 At any time that a school counselor feels the student needs extra support, the student may be directed to seek outside counselling services.
 The BC government has 24 hour support services for students.

-All of our short and long term students are covered by GuardMe medical or BC Medical.
-Their homestay contractor will provide them (or their family, depending on their age/maturity) with a card and procedures to follow if they feel unwell.
+All of our short- and long-term students are covered by StudyInsured™ and BC's Medical Service Plan (MSP).
+The homestay contractor will provide student (or their family, depending on their age/maturity) with a card and procedures to follow if they feel unwell.
 It's important for students to share their health concerns with homestay family or Contractor, so they can access medical care when it is needed.